-Low-Income Communities Bonus Tax Credit: An additional tax credit of 10% is also available for the development of wind and solar projects in a low income community for projects under 5mw, defined as 200% below the federal poverty line.
+Low-Income Communities Bonus Tax Credit: An additional tax credit of 10% is also available for the development of wind and solar projects in a low income community, defined as 200% below the federal poverty line.
 Associated grid technology-such as battery storage and transmission associated with new wind or solar projects-would also qualify.
-This credit also offers an increased 20% tax credit, instead of 10%, for projects installed on qualified residential low-income housing projects.
 This provision is targeted to spur economic development in historically marginalized communities and addresses the reality of these communities facing the brunt of climate change and pollution for decades.
-This creditalong with the energy communities credit aboveare available on top of the domestic content and production/investment tax credits.
+This credit along with the energy communities credit above are available on top of the domestic content and production/investment tax credits.